todogroup/ospology/ospo-book/content/en/03-chapter.md

 ### An Introduction to Maturity Models

 An organization's engagement with open source typically sits along a scale from tactical to strategic.
-Maturity models help you to understand where on this scale different parts of the organization sit, and to have conversations about whether it's in the right place.
+Maturity models help you to understand where on this scale different parts of the organization sit and to have conversations about whether it's in the right place.

 There are many different open source maturity models.
-Some are general, some are specialised.
+Some are general, some are specialized.
 There are maturity models for governments, NGOs, Enterprises and more, with versions and sub-versions to fit any organization.

 > NOTE: Maturity Models can be seen as a prescription for how OSPOs or open source engagement should develop.
 It can be tempting to think that it's always better to increase maturity.
 But, remember that you should consider what *level* of maturity is appropriate for your OSPO, or each function of your OSPO.
 Not every part needs to be highly developed.
 It may already deliver the value that's needed wihtout further development.
 If maturity models don't fit for your OSPO, consider using a capability model or something else that you prefer.

 ### Example Maturity Models

-Each of these maturity models is slightly different, but they all classify open source engagement from tactical and less intentional, to strategic and more intentional.
+Each of these maturity models is slightly different, but they all classify open source engagement from tactical and less intentional to strategic and more intentional.

 #### Maturity Model 1 - Open Source Engagement Adoption by Dr. Ibrahim H [^5]: